 Eagle Lake rainbow trout (O.m. aquilarum).

-For stealhead, my favorite fishery is the Trinity River.
+For steelhead, my favorite fishery is the Trinity River.
 For non-anadromous forms, I'm a fan of waters of the western Sierra, such as the upper Mokelumne River and its tributaries.

 A steelhead parr